ngang002/FakeNewsClassification/README.md

 ### Decision Tree Classifier ###
 A decision tree classifier, most simply creates a tree which splits the data based on some characteristic that maximizes a given score (like Gini or entropy), and ends when it reaches some stopping criteria, which could be all the elements in a branch have the same label (i.e. all the labels in a leaf node will be the same), or we have reached the limit in the number of branches we are allowed.

 The decision tree is useful for classifying Fake News as grammar is a non-linear system.
-In addition, due to the relatively simple nature of this problem, decision trees are adept at handling .
+In addition, due to the relatively simple nature of this problem, decision trees are adept at handling [EDIT].

 However, some weaknesses of decision trees include the instability (small changes in the data can change how a node makes decision) and relatively inaccurate since there is only a single decision tree being constructed.
 Another issue is overfitting the data, especially if hte depth of the trees becomes too large, where it can train well, but on test data perform poorly.